 Draft Environmental Assessment

-A draft environmental assessment has been released by the Service.
+December 21, 2022 - A draft environmental assessment was released by the Service.
 The National Environmental Policy Act requires federal agencies to identify and disclose the anticipated effects of federal actions to human environments.
 The experimental release of sihek on Palmyra Atoll consists of the issuance of a new Federal Rule under section 10(j) of the Endangered Species Act.
-This draft environmental assessment analyzes potential effects to the human environment, alternative actions, and whether such effects may be significant.
+The draft environmental assessment analyzes potential effects to the human environment, alternative actions, and whether such effects may be significant.

 Frequently Asked Questions